nodeicode/project-650/README.md

 The information below is because I create the React app directly from `npx create-react-app project-650`.
 I deleted some original files, so some commands below may not work.

+## For Deploying...

+I am planning to use [AWS Amplify](https://docs.amplify.aws/react/how-amplify-works/concepts/), which works with React and other AWS features.
+And it is easy to use for deploying the application.

 ## Available Scripts